An interview with Nicholas Frankl, three time winter Olympian and Founder of My Yacht Group.

 At some point going into orbit would be amazing.
 My heroes are the astronauts from the Mercury, Gemini and Apollo missions.
 I’ve been fortunate enough to get to know Buzz Aldrin – he’s a real hero – and last year we hosted The Red Bull Stratos astronaut Felix Baumgartner aboard in Monaco.

-Please contact us if you are an established business leader or emerging entrepreneur and want to be featured on The Wealth Scene.
+Please contact us if you are an established business leader or succesful entrepreneur and want to be featured on The Wealth Scene.